 Significant support for K-12 education.
-We have expanded our free tutoring/mentoring program to 25 Phoenix-area high schools.
-This program, which is served by over 1,200 University students, operates in partnership with Phoenix-area businesses to provide 100 full-tuition scholarships to attend Grand Canyon University each year for students from inner-city schools.
+We have expanded our free tutoring/mentoring program to 73 Phoenix-area high schools.
+This program, which is served by over 1,200 University students, operates in partnership with Phoenix-area businesses to provide 100 full-tuition scholarships to attend Grand Canyon University each year for students from inner-city schools who have sought academic assistance at GCU's Learning Lounge.
 Increased home values.
 Together with Habitat for Humanity, we participated in the largest home renovation project in the country in the West Phoenix area.
-These efforts, combined with the University's expanded presence in the community, has resulted in a 30 percent increase in home values in the 85017 zip code in the past year.
+As of December 31, 2017, 346 different projects have been completed.
+These efforts, combined with the University's expanded presence in the community, has resulted in a significant increase in home values in the 85017 zip code.

 Improved safety.
-We are in the fourth year of a \$1.0 million partnership with City of Phoenix Police Department that focuses on improving safety and reducing crime in the communities surrounding our campus.
-Since the initiation of this program, crime has decreased by 30 percent in the two-mile radius surrounding the University.
+We are in the sixth year of a \$1.6 million partnership with City of Phoenix Police Department that focuses on improving safety and reducing crime in the communities surrounding our campus.
+Since the initiation of this program, crime has decreased substantially in the two-mile radius surrounding the University.

 Job creation on the campus.
-We have tripled the number of our full-time employees from 1,219 in 2008 to nearly 4,000 by the end of 2016.
+We have tripled the number of our full-time employees from 1,219 in 2008 to nearly 4,000 by the end of 2017.
+The total number of full-time, part-time/adjunct and student worker positions is approximately 10,000.

 Job creation off campus.
-We are launching ten new business enterprises that will provide management opportunities for recent graduates and employment opportunities for current students and neighborhood residents, while spurring economic growth in the area.
+We are launching a number of new business enterprises that reduce costs for the University, provide management opportunities for recent graduates and employment opportunities for current students and neighborhood residents, while spurring economic growth in the area.

-The University is also involved in countless community events and projects throughout the year, helping organizations such as the Phoenix Dream Center, Feed My Starving Children, Hopefest, Arizona Foster Care, Phoenix Rescue Mission, Boy/Girl Scouts, Goodwill Arizona, St. Vincent de Paul, Young Life, Elevate Phoenix and St. Mary's Food Bank.
-The University also puts on popular gift drives at Christmas and Easter to help brighten those seasons for many underprivileged families.
+The University is also involved in countless community events and projects throughout the year, helping organizations such as the Phoenix Rescue Mission, Feed My Starving Children, Arizona Foster Care, Boy/Girl Scouts, Goodwill Arizona, St. Vincent de Paul, Young Life, Elevate Phoenix, Back to School Clothing Drive and St. Mary's Food Bank.
 Our faculty, staff and students also go out into our surrounding neighborhoods to participate in University-sponsored programs such as Serve the City, Canyon Kids, Salute Our Troops, Colter Commons senior home visits and the Run to Fight Children's Cancer.